lindner-jonas/hybrid_process_collaboration_models/README.md

 ```
 (Provided that docker-compose is installed.
 For further details, [click here](https://docs.docker.com/compose/).)

-For accessing the modeling environment, open a browser and go to [localhost/modeler.html](http://localhost/modeler.html).
+For accessing the modeling environment, open a browser and go to [localhost/modeler.html](http://localhost/modeler.html) (port 80).

 ## TechnicalReport